 Two trades to watch: FTSE, Gold

-The FTSE is trading lower at the start of the new week, following a soft handover from Asia.
+The FTSE is moving lower after a weak handover from Wall Street and Asia.

 Where next for the FTSE?